BISCodeRepo/NovoRank/README.md

 ## How to use NovoRank?

-NovoRank performs three steps to obtain result, and you can test it using the sample data and pre-trained model provided on Github. \
+NovoRank performs three steps to obtain result, and you can test it using the sample data and pre-trained model provided on Github and https://drive.google.com/drive/folders/1iLJP7NpX9PXnIXjDbx39OGloWh5XMo3p?usp=share_link.

-can be downloaded from here :
+After downloading all the sample data, collect them in a folder named "sample" obtained from GitHub, and perform the test.

 <br/>